xieyuheng/inner/persons/charles-sanders-peirce/the-doctrine-of-chances.md

 simple, and it is sometimes convenient to know something of the elementary rules of calculation of chances.

+**RULE I. Direct Calculation.**
-RULE I. _Direct Calculation._—To calculate, directly, any relative number, say for instance the number of passengers in the average trip of a street-car, we must proceed as follows:
+To calculate, directly, any relative number, say for instance the number of passengers in the average trip of a street-car, we must proceed as follows: